imzyxwvu/lua-xuv/README.md

 	uv.run()

-So simple, right?
-It is also OK to use it with SDL in your games to talk with your server!
+It is also OK to use it with SDL in your games to talk with your server:

 	-- Example 2 - part code, imagine you have a Game library uv.connect("server_ip", server_port, function(self)